binary-com/deriv-com/README.md

     ```sh
     npm run translation:pull
     ```
-    This command will trigger the workflow to pull latest translation from the specific branch and automatically add the commit to that PR.
+    This command will trigger the workflow to pull the latest translation from the specific branch and automatically add the commit to that PR.

 -   Push the changes in the PR